BkrmDahal/email_notification/docs/index.rst

 Welcome to email_notification's documentation!
 ==============================================

-Simple packages to send email if log files has error or if healthcheck endpoint is down.
+Simple package to send email, if log file has error or if healthcheck endpoint is down.

 Details: